-Correctly Tune Your Home Theatre Subwoofer Volume and Cross Over0 By Scott Davies on 02/12/2015
+Tune Your Home Theatre Subwoofer Volume and Cross Over

 Now there are two different ways you can tune your home theatre subwoofer.
 You can use the built in bass management controls of the subwoofer or use the bass management built into your AV Receiver.